evansims/evansims/README.md

 _"Nothing is immutable.
 Everything around you is the way it is because someone no smarter than you decided it should be that way."_

-⭐ If you find my contributions helpful, please consider making a donation to [Out in Tech](https://outintech.com/).
+⭐ If you find my contributions useful, please consider making a donation to [Out in Tech](https://outintech.com/).

 📮 Feel free to reach me on [Twitter](https://twitter.com/evansims) or [LinkedIn](https://linkedin.com/in/evansims).